armandolatigo/UFOs/README.md

 ## Recommendations

--In the future I'd recommend adding more search criteria that's included in the data set: "duration" and "comments".
+- In the future I'd recommend adding more search criteria that's included in the data set: "duration" and "comments".
 Users could search by a certain comment made about a certain sighting and also search how long each sighting lasted.

--Furthermore, some clean up of the data set itself.
+- Furthermore, some clean up of the data set itself.
 There's Hypertext Markup scattered throughout such as "&#44' and '&39s', which after a quick Google search are supposed to be comma's and apostrophe's respectively.